tushienla/customer-churn-prediction/README.md

 ## Data

 The dataset consists of approximately 5,000 data points related to customer behavior.
-The features include various customer attributes such as contract type, payment method, tenure, and more.
+The features include various customer attributes like `CustomerID`, `Age`, `Gender`, `ContractType`, `MonthlyCharges`, `TotalCharges`, and others.
+Additionally, derived features like `average_monthly_charges` and `customer_lifetime_value` are created.
+We also introduce missing values and outliers to simulate real-world scenarios.

 ## Models Used